If your child is not offered a place at your preferred school, you can appeal against the decision.

 Do I have to attend the hearing?

-You should make every effort to attend so you can explain your case in person.
-However if you decide not to appear in person your appeal will be considered on the basis of your written evidence only.
+At the current time, appeals are being held electronically via Microsoft Teams or Zoom.
+You should make every effort to attend so you can explain your case.
+However if you decide to not attend your appeal will be considered on the basis of your written evidence only.

 When will I be informed of the decision?